 “By day, English Beach Bay sands are a mecca for families and volleyball players, but it really comes into its own at dusk.
 It’s then that Vancouverites stroll in to sit on the huge blanched logs that wash up here and gaze out at the sunsets, glass or guitar in hand,” it reads.

 What’s more, English Bay is located in the heart of downtown Vancouver.
 Amidst the hustle and bustle, this thriving oasis offers a serene escape.
 Furthermore, anyone who has caught one of its famous sunsets won’t soon forget the vibrant magic that ensues.

 Oceanside swing, anyone?
-This Vancouver Island beach garnered mega social media attention by virtue of its statuesque rope swing that’s located right on it.
+This Vancouver Island beach has previously garnered mega social media attention by virtue of its statuesque rope swing that’s located right on it.
 Of course, the rest of Mystic Beach is nothing to scoff at.
 For one thing, there are huge, limestone cliffs rising high above the pebbled shores along the ocean.
 Waterfalls pierce the rock cliffs in glorious artistry, and miles of greenery run parallel to the shimmering Pacific Ocean.

 Located on Vancouver Island, Botanical Beach is nestled in Port Renfrew.
 The stunning ocean beach features lush trails as well as a rugged coastline.
 In addition, sandstone tidal pools swarm with marine life, including ruby red starfish, sea urchins and giant green anemones.
 It is a truly awe-inspiring retreat from everyday life.